 Can You Mix Batteries in a Golf Cart?
 (Explained)

-From my personal experience, golf cart batteries can get expensive, so I try to get them to last as long as possible.
-But while I may be fixated on considering the costs of mixing new batteries with older ones, I wonder if mixing batteries this way is inadvisable and affects safety or performance?
+From my experience, golf cart batteries can get expensive, so I try to get them to last as long as possible.
+But while I may be fixated on considering the costs of mixing new batteries with older ones, I wonder if mixing batteries this way is inadvisable and affects safety or performance.

 In general, you can mix batteries in a golf cart without harming it long term, but it is not considered best practice.
 Combining old with new, batteries of different brands, mixing batteries by creating your own parallel or serial battery packs, or entire battery types (like car batteries) can help a cart move temporarily.

 Even though you can mix batteries, it isn’t the best thing to do for your cart if you want the overall battery power to last.
-In this post, I want to explore some of the reasons it’s not the best idea and help save you money down the road.

 Can You Mix Old and New Golf Cart Batteries?

-Whatever kind of battery you choose, all batteries eventually lose their electrical charge and grow ever weaker until they can’t even power a child’s plaything.
+Whatever kind of battery you choose, all batteries eventually lose their electrical charge and grow weaker until they can’t even power a child’s plaything.

-The combination of old and new batteries will probably result in an unrecoverable gap in the maximum electrical capacity of the pack, significantly lessening the power available to your cart and turning your zippy little number into a frustrating and lumbering golf-link-jalopy.
+The combination of old and new batteries will probably result in an unrecoverable gap in the maximum electrical capacity of the pack, significantly lessening the power available to your cart and turning your zippy little number into a frustrating and lumbering golf-link jalopy.

 And trust me, no amount of water in the battery or fancy battery charger will level this off.